Networking Fundamentals

 DNS Record Types

-A, AAAA, CNAME, MX, TXT, and more.
-The record types you'll encounter, what they're for, and how to query them with dig.
+voyagehow to use A, AAAA, CNAME, MX, and TXT records, what each type is for, and how to query them with dig

 DNS Debugging